HumanHalo -- Safe and Efficient 3D Navigation Among Humans via Minimally Conservative MPC: Safe Control among Humans

 for some $\varepsilon > 0$.
 Given the dynamics of the system $\mathbf{x}_{k+1} = \mathbf{\Phi}_1 \mathbf{x}_0 + \Gamma_1 \mathbf{u}_0$, this condition produces a constraint on $\mathbf{u}_0$:

 Substituting $\mathbf{c}^R_k$ from the system dynamics into \eqref{eq:system_dynamics}, the safety constraint becomes:

-\eqref{eq:safety_constraint} recursively assures the feasibility and therefore safety in an MPC-like control scheme, provided that the system starts within a feasible region, does not operate at control bounds, has sufficiently accurate information about the human body joints, and has a well-identified \ac{MAV} model.
+The constraint in \eqref{eq:safety_constraint} recursively assures the feasibility and therefore safety in an MPC-like control scheme, provided that the system starts within a feasible region, does not operate at control bounds, has sufficiently accurate information about the human body joints, and has a well-identified \ac{MAV} model.
 Moreover, \eqref{eq:safety_constraint} is linear and efficient to compute, enabling online real-time optimization on resource-constrained devices.
-In cases where the initial state lies in an infeasible region, for example, caused due to perception failure, the constraint is instead softened until the feasibility is recovered by augmenting the objective with $l_k^{\mathrm{R}} = \mathbf{n}_k^\top \mathbf{\Gamma}_1$, which aims to maximize the negative distance function $h(\cdot)$.
+In cases where the initial state lies in an infeasible region, for example due to perception failure, the constraint is instead softened.
+Feasibility is recovered by augmenting the objective with $l_k^{\mathrm{R}} = \mathbf{n}_k^\top \mathbf{\Gamma}_1$, which aims to maximize the negative distance function $h(\cdot)$.